mjkubba/PostgresReport/README.md

 Generates HTML file \<date>-report.html

 ### Inputs
 Required input:
-EITHER (preferred):
 * sid

-OR (not recommended):
-* endpoint
-* masteruser
-* mypass
-* rdsport

-if you pass in "sid" the lambda will retrieve the required details from AWS Secrets Manager based on the SecretID  provided
+The lambda will retrieve the required details from AWS Secrets Manager based on the SecretID provided

 You can either pass the required input by API body or query parameters:
 ```